Drizin/Harbin.DataAccess/src/Infrastructure.Database/README.md

 #  Design Principles

 Harbin Database Library was designed based on the following ideas:
-- Wrappers around IDbConnection, but which also implement IDbConnection so can be used as regular connections.
-- "Bare metal", does not try to "hide" ADO.NET or Dapper, so you can use the full power of Dapper, IDbTransactions, etc.
+- This is a "Bare metal" library - it does not try to "hide" or abstract ADO.NET or Dapper, so you can use the full power of Dapper, IDbTransactions, etc.
+- There are classes for read-only connections (`ReadOnlyDbConnection`, `ReadOnlyDbConnection<DB>`) and for read-write connections (`ReadWriteDbConnection`, `ReadWriteDbConnection<DB>`).
+- By isolating read-only connections and read-write connections we can use read-replicas for scaling-out reads on large scale apps.
+- All connection classes are wrappers around IDbConnection but which also implement IDbConnection so they can be used as regular connections.
-- Easy to manage multiple database connections, either to different databases (e.g. distributed databases, microservices, heterogeneous databases) or to differentiate masters vs read-only replicas.
+- If your app uses multiple databases (e.g. distributed databases, microservices, heterogeneous databases) it's easy to manage those multiple connections using generic classes `ReadOnlyDbConnection<DB>` and `ReadWriteDbConnection<DB>`.
-- Connection classes for read-only and read-write connections: `ReadOnlyDbConnection`, `ReadOnlyDbConnection<DB>`, `ReadWriteDbConnection`, `ReadWriteDbConnection<DB>`.
-- Those classes respectively can build `ReadRepository<TEntity>` or `ReadWriteRepository<TEntity>` which are Generic Repositories (Generic Repository Patter) for your Entities.
+- Read connections can build `ReadRepository<TEntity>` and read-write connections can build `ReadWriteRepository<TEntity>` - those are Generic Repositories (Generic Repository Pattern).
-- `ReadRepository<TEntity>` includes facades to Dapper Query Methods, and also facades to DapperQueryBuilder methods.
+- `ReadRepository<TEntity>` has methods to invoke Dapper Query extensions (Query, QuerySingle, QueryAsync, etc).
+- `ReadRepository<TEntity>` has methods to invoke DapperQueryBuilder methods, so you can easily add dynamic filters to your queries.
-- `ReadWriteRepository<TEntity>` includes facades to Dapper FastCRUD methods so you can easily get INSERT/UPDATE/DELETE as long as you decorate your entities with attributes like **[Key]** and **[DatabaseGenerated(DatabaseGeneratedOption.Identity)]** .
+- `ReadWriteRepository<TEntity>` has **Insert** / **Update** / **Delete** methods which use Dapper FastCRUD to automatically generate the CRUD as long as your entities are decorated with attributes like **[Key]** and **[DatabaseGenerated(DatabaseGeneratedOption.Identity)]** .
-- Repositories (ReadRepository / ReadWriteRepository) and Connections (ReadConnection / ReadWriteDbConnection) can be extended either through method extensions or through inheritance.
-- By isolating read-only connections and read-write connections we can use read-replicas for large scale apps.
-- By isolating read-only repositories and read-write repositories we can isolate Queries and Commands (CQRS) - Queries should be added to ReadRepository and DbCommands on ReadWriteRepository.
+- By isolating read-only repositories and read-write repositories we can **isolate Queries and Commands (CQRS)** - Queries should be added to `ReadRepository` and DbCommands to `ReadWriteRepository`.
+- Repositories and Connections can be extended either through method extensions or through inheritance.
+- It's possible to register a custom repository type (e.g. `PersonRepository` child of `ReadWriteRepository<Person>`) to be used instead of the generic repository.
-- You can unit test your application even if it depends on ReadConnection, ReadWriteDbConnection, ReadRepository, ReadWriteRepository, etc. They all can be "faked" using inheritance or a mocking library.
+- Your Application Logic/Services can be tested by registering fake repository implementations or by using a mocking library.
+- Everything is testable: connection wrappers and their underlying connections are also mockable.

 ## Installation
 Just install nuget package **[Harbin.Infrastructure.Database](https://www.nuget.org/packages/Harbin.Infrastructure.Database/)**,